 Researches domains and sub-tracks focus:

-Interested presenters should submit an abstract of at least 300 words but not exceeding 500 words, in English, by 17 July
+Interested presenters should submit an abstract of at least 300 words but not exceeding 500 words, in English, by 30 July (postponed)

 Interested author can submit full-papers that can be selected and published after a double-blinded peer review procedure.